rom-rb/rom/.github/ISSUE_TEMPLATE/----please-don-t-ask-for-support-via-issues.md

 ---
 name: "⚠️  Please don't ask for support via issues"
-about: " See CONTRIBUTING.md for more information"
+about: "See [CONTRIBUTING.md](../CONTRIBUTING.md) for more information"
 title: ''
 labels: ''
 assignees: ''